mingyang96ong/asr_searchserver/README.md

 [Original Source](https://www.dropbox.com/scl/fi/i9yvfqpf7p8uye5o8k1sj/common_voice.zip?rlkey=lz3dtjuhekc3xw4jnoeoqy5yu&dl=0) |
 [Kaggle](https://www.kaggle.com/datasets/mozillaorg/common-voice)

-## AWS EC2 Deployment Prerequesite
+## AWS EC2 Deployment Prerequisite
 1. Firstly, you need to know free-tier is not enough to run this server.
 2. Minimum requirement is 6GB memory.
 Free Tier only provides 1GB memory.
 3. You need to generate your own `final_cv-valid-dev.csv` file which is used for the elastic search index